 Decimal overflow conditions were masked in the C/370 library before V2R2.
-The conditions were enabled when the packed decimal data type was introduced in the AD/Cycle C/370 V1R2 compiler, and continue to be enabled with OS/390 V2R10 Language Environment.
-If you have old load modules (created with the C/370 V1 or V2R1 library) that accidentally generated decimal overflow conditions, they may behave differently with OS/390 Language Environment, by raising unexpected SIGFPE exceptions.
+The conditions were enabled when the packed decimal data type was introduced in the AD/Cycle C/370 V1R2 compiler, and continue to be enabled with z/OS Language Environment V1R1.
+If you have old load modules (created with the C/370 V1 or V2R1 library) that accidentally generated decimal overflow conditions, they may behave differently with z/OS Language Environment, by raising unexpected SIGFPE exceptions.
 You cannot migrate such modules to the new library without altering the source, and they are unsupported.